Child in Democratic Republic of Congo

 Donate

-The country has been in a humanitarian crisis for decades, and the situation is expected to worsen with increasing lack of access to livelihoods and health services.
+The DR Congo has faced a humanitarian crisis for decades, and the situation is expected to worsen as access to livelihoods and health services declines.

-Education is a country-wide challenge, particularly for children in conflict-affected areas.
-Displacement and insecurity forces desperate families to make impossible choices, primarily affecting women and children.
+Education is a major challenge across the country, especially for children in conflict-affected areas.
+Displacement and insecurity force desperate families to make impossible choices, with women and children most affected.

-Recruitment of children and young people into armed groups remains widespread in the DRC.
-Hundreds of children and youth who left armed groups are still awaiting support for reintegration.
-Without alternatives, they are at increasing risk of returning to armed groups.
+The recruitment of children and young people into armed groups remains widespread.
+Hundreds of former child soldiers are still waiting for reintegration support.
+Without alternatives, many risk returning to armed groups

 Scale of the challenge